Seriyin/fuseplushttp/README.md

 3. libmicrotthpd-dev installed (use package manager)
 4. FUSE user library is registered with pkg-config (check pkg-config --modversion fuse3).
 5. Port 3001 available for listening on localhost for http requests
+6. Port 3002 and 3003 available for UDP connections.
 6. Run make using Makefile provided
 7. Run ourfs -f [mountpoint] where mountpoint specifies a path to an existing directory
 8. Probably would only work on Linux.